noi-techpark/authentication-server-examples/vanilla-spa/readme.md

 npm run dev
 ```

-The service will be available at [http://localhost:3000](http://localhost:3000).
+The service will be available at [http://localhost:3000](http://localhost:3000) or [http://127.0.0.1:3000](http://127.0.0.1:3000).
+Make sure not to use any other address, since Keycloak is very strict, and will not allow you to access confidential data.

 ### Execute with Docker